 Boice-Crane made woodworking machinery intended primarily for homeowners.
 Some Boice-Crane designs, such as the 12"x44" lathe and the 12" planer, were heavier-duty machines which were aimed at the light-industrial and educational markets.

-Boice-Crane reportedly traces its roots to a home-based business established in 1910 by Harold G. Crane in the Boston area.
+Boice-Crane traces its roots to a home-based business established in 1910 by Harold G. Crane in Brookline, Massachusetts, just outside Boston.
 Crane may have been simultaneously working for a larger Boston machinery maker at the time.
 In 1920, following the death of his mother, he returned to his boyhood home in Adrian, Michigan and began making a bench-top tablesaw.
 The earliest hard evidence of his making woodworking machinery—that tablesaw—is from 1921: an EMF Electrical Yearbook lists, "Crane, Harold, G.—322 Frost St., Adrian, Mich.
 Manufacturer of oscillographs, motor-driven saws and carbon rheostats."

 The earliest known advertisement for H. G. Crane of Adrian, from July 1921.

 In July of 1921, Crane became partners with his wife Emily's brothers, William B. and John E. Boice, of Toledo, Ohio.
 The Boice brothers established a factory of their own, and for many years the company operated factories in both Adrian and Toledo.

 All three men were engineers: Harold and William had degrees in electrical engineering, and John had a degree in mechanical engineering.
 Although Harold was the one with the most design experience, the patent record suggests that William and John took over most of the product design responsibilities.
 Over the ensuing years, the two men were granted over twenty patents related to woodworking machinery.